shapiromatron/hawc/docs/source/development.rst

 .. code-block:: bash

+    # use 'set' instead of 'export' for Windows
     export HAWC_INTEGRATION_TESTS=1
     export SHOW_BROWSER=1            # or 0 for headless
     export BROWSER="firefox"         # or "chrome"

     py.test -sv tests/frontend/integration/ --pdb

 When writing these tests, it's often easiest to write the tests in an interactive scripting environment like ipython or jupyter.
 This allows you to interact with the DOM and the requests much easier than manually re-running tests as they're written.
 An example session: